Unethical human experimentation in the United States: Drug deaths

-MKUltra
+MKULTRA

 In 1953, the CIA placed several of its interrogation and mind-control programs under the direction of a single program, known by the code name MKULTRA, after CIA director Allen Dulles complained about not having enough "human guinea pigs to try these extraordinary techniques".
 The MKULTRA project was under the direct command of Dr. Sidney Gottlieb of the Technical Services Division.
 The project received over $25 million, and involved hundreds of experiments on human subjects at eighty different institutions.

 In a memo describing the purpose of one MKULTRA program subprogram, Richard Helms said:

 We intend to investigate the development of a chemical material which causes a reversible, nontoxic aberrant mental state, the specific nature of which can be reasonably well predicted for each individual.
 This material could potentially aid in discrediting individuals, eliciting information, and implanting suggestions and other forms of mental control.